clydewatts1/sql_ai_analizer/README.md

 # SQL Lineage Analyzer

+**Prototype Version**

+This project is an early-stage prototype for analyzing SQL data lineage using AI (Google Gemini) and Teradata database integration.
+The application features a Tkinter-based GUI, multi-threaded connectivity checks, and a built-in prompt editor for customizing AI instructions.

 A Tkinter-based GUI application that analyzes SQL files using Google's Gemini AI to generate data lineage mappings.

 ## Features